UoB-COMSM0166/2026-group-10/README.md

 ## 8.3. **Communication and Meeting Cadence**

 Communication was one of the stronger aspects of our process.
 The team met at least three times per week, either in person after scheduled sessions or remotely via Microsoft Teams.
-These calls included the full team — Dhanitha Rajapaksa, Rajmugundhan Nagappan, Ayush Raizada, James Crossley, Yiyuan Lu, and Jinhao Han and served as the primary forum for progress updates, integration decisions, and resolving blockers.
+These calls included the full team - Dhanitha Rajapaksa, Rajmugundhan Nagappan, Ayush Raizada, James Crossley, Yiyuan Lu, and Jinhao Han served as the primary forum for progress updates, integration decisions, and resolving blockers.

 Between meetings, WhatsApp was used for real time coordination, quick questions, and sharing progress updates.
 It worked well because it was immediate, familiar, and required no additional tooling.
-Although our formal process frameworks were inconsistently applied, our communication habits remained reliable throughout the project, which helped compensate for weaknesses in other areas.
+Our formal process frameworks were inconsistently applied but our communication habits remained reliable throughout the project, which helped compensate for weaknesses in other areas.

 <p align="center">
   <img src="images/whatsappBlurred.png" alt="Screenshot" width="500">
 </p>
 <p align="center">
-  <em>We used whatsapp to arrange regular in-person meetings and facilitate real-time updates on code development</em>
+  <em>We used whatsapp to arrange regular in-person meetings and facilitate real time updates on code development</em>
 </p>

 <p align="center">